RyanHaniff/Movie-Website-Trailer-Udacity/README.md

 # Movie Website Trailer

 Movie Website Trailer displays six of my favourite movies created in python.
 It displays the name, a poster image and if you click on the image it plays the trailer of said image.
-A helper module called fresh_tomatoes is used to convert it to a html file
+A helper module called fresh_tomatoes is used to convert it to a html file.

 ## Requirements